memcachier/docs/heroku_articles/laravel-memcache.md

 >If you want to see stats in your local setup, you need to set `CACHE_DRIVER=memcached` in your `.env` file and either run a `memcached` server locally or configure your `MEMCACHIER_*` environment variables accordingly.

-### Using Memcached for session storage
+### Using Memcache for session storage

 On Heroku, it's not advisable to store session information on disk, because dynos have an ephemeral filesystem that doesn't persist across restarts.

-Memcached works well for storing information for short-lived sessions that time out.
-However, because Memcached is a cache and therefore not persistent, long-lived sessions are better suited to permanent storage options, such as your database.
+Memcache works well for storing information for short-lived sessions that time out.
+However, because Memcache is a cache and therefore not persistent, long-lived sessions are better suited to permanent storage options, such as your database.

 Changing the session store from a file (default) to memcached can be done easily by setting the `SESSION_DRIVER` config var: